 We received a call from an unhappy client who reported the following after a recent training day:

 – The class size was 18 – more than what we recommend.

-– The class duration was only 2 hours starting in the mid afternoon after other in house training had completed.
-The class was tired and disinterested in the excel training.
+– Class duration was only 2 hours starting in the mid afternoon after other in house training had completed.

-– The content was beyond the ability of most of the group – the training pre assessment we provide to gauge the ability of the cohort was not used.
+– Content was beyond the ability of most of the group. – Training pre assessment we provide to gauge the ability of the cohort was not used.

 – The participants couldn’t follow the content and the trainer was only engaging with a couple of participants at the front of the class.